 The Sodality meets on the first Thursday of each month, September through May.
 We pray the Rosary at the 8:30 Mass, after which we pray a novena to Mary.
 Then we adjourn to Delaney Hall for a meeting with a speaker and/or other activity.

-Our officers for 2025-2026 are: co-prefects Lynn Hill and Eileen McGarry, co-secretaries Chris Gruber and Rosemary Wlaschin, co-treasurers Rose Diercksen and Lorraine Jordan.
+Our officers for 2025-2026 are: co-prefects Lynn Hill and Eileen McGarry, co-secretaries Lorraine Jordan and Rosemary Wlaschin co-treasurers Rose Diercksen and Chris Gruber.

 History of the Sodality of the Blessed Virgin Mary